-What is new about UI COM’s curriculum and why is it important?
+What is the College of Medicine’s Illinois Medicine Curriculum and why is it important?

-Like many medical schools throughout the United States, UI COM is making changes in the way our medical students are taught.
+Like many medical schools throughout the United States, the College of Medicine has made changes in the way our medical students are taught.
 More than ever, physicians in training must learn how to be effective members of interdisciplinary clinical teams, how to search for up-to-date, credible, professional sources of medical information, and how to navigate the changing landscape of healthcare delivery.

 In preparing students for their core clerkships, the new curriculum:

 - makes powerful connections between the fundamentals of scientific knowledge and the decision-making of patient care